paschmann/SysZwo/README.md

 # Limitations

-The extenstions does not export cadence targets from Systm, this is because the power profile on the workout detail page does not include them.
+The extenstion does not export cadence targets from Systm, this is because the power profile on the workout detail page does not include them.

 # Notes